docQodly/docs/docs/language/math.md

 #### Example

-The following example illustrates how `round` works with different arguments.
-Each line assigns a number to the *vlResult* variable.
-The comments describe the results:
+The following example illustrates how `round` works with different arguments:

 ```qs
  var vlResult : number